 If you ask a financial advisor or other financial professional what risk is, they’ll generally tell you it is volatility, or short-term fluctuations in the market.
-If you ask most investors who are not professionals what risk is, they’ll generally tell you it is the likelihood of losing some or all of their investment.
+If you ask most investors who are not professionals what risk is, they’ll generally tell you it is the likelihood of losing some or all their investment.

 It’s no wonder people are confused.
 The experts are talking about one thing; the people think they are talking about something else.
-And the one the people care about — the chance of losing some or all of your investment — is one that has meaning in the real world.
+And the one the people care about — the chance of losing some or all your investment — is one that has meaning in the real world.

 The two are connected, but not the same.
 And there’s more: Risk is more than volatility; it’s more than the chance of losing money.
 Here’s what every investor needs to know about risk.

 Risk vs. Investment Risk

 We face risks every day.
 There’s risk in walking, there’s risk in driving.
 We face the risk of getting hurt or injured every single day.
 Hopefully, we don’t get caught up in that; hopefully, we don’t take excessive risk, and we don’t dwell on everything that could go wrong.
 But risk is a real part of life; there is no way to live life without risk.

 Get a Quote From a Leading Provider

 There’s also no way to have money without risk.
 It’s a different kind of risk, however, and not just the risk of fluctuations in the market or of losing some money.
 If we are too conservative with our investments, if we minimize the chance of losing money, we won’t be able to meet our goals.
 If, for example, we are very conservative with our retirement investments, we will not have a very comfortable retirement.
 To achieve financial goals, we need to take some risks.